raylene/eng-handbook/management/guide-to-1-1s.md

 ## Why do 1:1s?

-Recurring one-on-one meetings (1:1s) have become a common engineering practice, and are one of the best ways for managers to personally connect about issues not just related to day-to-day work.
+Recurring one-on-one meetings (1:1s) have become a common engineering practice, and are one of the best ways for managers to personally connect with team members about issues not just related to day-to-day work.

 > [One on ones] provide an excellent mechanism for information and ideas to flow up the organization [...]
 This is the free-form meeting for all the pressing issues, brilliant ideas and chronic frustrations that do not fit neatly into status reports, email and other less personal and intimate mechanisms. —Ben Horowitz

-As our teams go increasingly remote, it’s even more important to set aside time for video/voice calls to maintain a personal connection—although management isn’t exactly like parenting, [scientific studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3277914/) have shown that communicating over text messages with family is less effective for managing stress than a simple phone call.
+As our teams go increasingly remote, it’s even more important to set aside time for video/voice calls to maintain a personal connection.
+Although management isn’t exactly like parenting, [scientific studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3277914/) have shown that communicating over text messages with family is less effective for managing stress than a simple phone call.

 There's no one right way to approach 1:1s, so this guide contains some goals, tips and tricks, and potential ways to structure your conversations.
 This is addressed to the manager, so "you" refers to the manager (and teammate to the person who "you" are the manager for).